tttslab/speech-information-technology/voicechanger/Readme.md

 * **Channels**: Monaural

 ## Acknowledgments
-The sample file `neorock38.wav` is based on free material provided by **Maoudamashii** and has been converted for this educational demo.
+The sample file `neorock38.wav` is based on free material provided by **魔王魂(Maoudamashii)** and has been converted for this educational demo.

 ---
 **Original Author:** Takahiro Shinozaki (Tokyo Institute of Technology)